LoiLoScope

-LoiLoScope is a video editing software for Windows developed by a software firm based in Kanagawa, Japan.
+LoiLoScope is a video editing software for Windows developed by LoiLo, a software firm based in Kanagawa, Japan.
 The company was founded by 2 brothers, Koji & Ryutaro Sugiyama.
 Having both worked in the game industry, the brothers used video game technology to develop the base technology of LoiLoScope.

 Technology

 LoiLo video editing software uses the GPU to accelerate video playback and editing.
 This allows the software to edit HD videos, like AVCHD format, quickly without having to wait for each individual video to render before editing.
 The intuitive interface allows the user to navigate the software with relative ease.
 Instead of the traditional video editing layout, the company has gone with a "game-like" interface where you can graphically arrange your video clips.

 Products

 LoiLoScope

 The main product of LoiLo inc. It uses their GPU technologies for fast video editing, and claims of encoding time of up to 10 times faster than the competition.
 This software is available for the Windows operating system, with no Mac version currently available.